A4232 road: Butetown Link Road

 The 2.57 km Butetown Link Road (Ffordd Gyswllt Butetown) between the Ferry Road Interchange (51.453585°N 3.184044°W) and the Queen's Gate Roundabout (51.467873°N 3.157455°W) was opened on 27 March 1995 by Neil Kinnock at the time the European Commissioner for Transport.
 Construction of the link road commenced on 15 October 1993 and it was the last link road to be built before the Eastern Bay Link Road opened in 2017.
 It includes the Taff Viaduct, also known as the Butetown Link Road Bridge, and the Queen's Gate Tunnel, which is also known simply as the Butetown Tunnel.

-In 1987 South Glamorgan County Council had intended to build a viaduct cross the River Taff and then go onto an elevated section through Butetown "on stilts".
+In 1987 South Glamorgan County Council had intended to build a viaduct across the River Taff and then go onto an elevated section through Butetown "on stilts".
 But the newly formed Cardiff Bay Development Corporation along with local residents objected to the scheme that they said would cut through Butetown and split the community, creating an unnecessary physical barrier between the two areas to the north and south of the link road.
 By 1988 South Glamorgan County Council had agreed to change the design of the link road, despite having already spent 6 years of design work on the link road meant that a tunnel had to be built instead.
 The cost of the Butetown Link Road was estimated to cost £35 million, but this had risen to £45M in 1988, before the design change.

 The contract to build the Butetown Link Road was eventually won by a local company Davies Middleton & Davies Ltd in a joint venture with an Italian contractor, Cogefar-Impressit UK Ltd. The bid of £60 million undercut all other bids by £10 million, Davies Middleton & Davies Ltd subsequently went into administrative receivership.